Erudika/para-search-elasticsearch/README.md

 ## Features

-- Implements `Search` interface and supports both transport and high level clients
+- Implements the Para `Search` interface using the high level REST client (HLRC)
-- Implements `DAO` interface so you can use Elasticsearch as a database (avoid in production!)
 - Index sharing and multitenancy support through alias routing and filtering
 - Supports both asynchronous and synchronous document operations
 - Full pagination support for both "search-after" and "from-size" modes